NYC requiring vaccine for cops, firefighters, city workers

 About 69% of the NYPD’s workforce is vaccinated, compared with 77.4% of adult New Yorkers who have been fully vaccinated.
 The NYPD has about 34,500 uniformed personnel and about 17,700 people in non-uniformed support positions.

-More than 60 NYPD employees have died of COVID-19, including five patrol officers, eight detectives and the former chief of transportation.
+More than 60 NYPD employees have died of COVID-19.
 The fire department, whose EMTs and paramedics were working around the clock in the early days of the pandemic, lost 16 workers to the virus.

-Police Commissioner Dermot Shea and fire Commissioner Daniel Nigro have said they support a vaccine mandate, with Shea telling reporters earlier this month that given the “emergency situation that we’re in, it makes sense.”
+Police Commissioner Dermot Shea, who had COVID-19 in January, and Fire Commissioner Daniel Nigro have said they support a vaccine mandate.
+Shea told reporters earlier this month that given the “emergency situation that we’re in, it makes sense.”
 Nigro said at a fire department memorial service, “I think it’s time.”

 New York City’s mandate comes as other cities are starting to punish — and even fire — first responders who fail to meet vaccine requirements.